tamirgen/hidow/README.md

 ![Profile bottom](https://github.com/tamirgen/hidow/blob/main/media/readme-profile.jpg?raw=true)

 - The page contains 2 sections:
-    - Profile information: The information extracted at the checkout page if the user created an account or has an account is stored on the left side of the page.
+    - Profile information: The information extracted at the checkout page, if the user created an account or has an account, is stored on the left side of the page.
-    - Previous orders: The right side contains all the users' past orders.
+    - Previous orders: The right side contains all the user's past orders.
 The visible information includes the order date, order products, and the order amount.
-    The order number is clickable and will redirect to order complete information.
+    The order number is clickable and will redirect to an order's complete information.

 <br>